 I know, I’m sounding like a broken record.
 Just once more: you need the cover that is right for your book more than you need something elaborate or expensive.

-Let’s look at three covers I think nail it.
+Let’s look at three covers I

 First up is ‘Mort(e)’, a sci-fi book from Robert Repino.

 I bought this book about a year ago based entirely on the cover.
 As a thumbnail, the contrast between white and orange is very eye-catching.
 It also breaks one of my personal taste rules – using a terrible font – but it does it so well.
 What I mean is that the cover imagery is so strong, I’m inspired to tilt my head and try to sort out the title.
 I want to know more just from looking at this cover.

 The cover conveys a small piece of the story (it will involve a cat), but the real strength of this cover is in the design.
 We can tell from the style (and the short review at the bottom) that this is a science fiction book.
 No other genre could effectively employ the stencil type font used here.